cedricahenkorah/csvtojson/README.md

 ## Overview

-A javascript application that that reads csv files and converts them to json format
+A javascript application that reads csv files and converts them to json format

 ## Features